Kingston Fossil Plant coal fly ash slurry spill: Background

 TVA had reportedly known about the dangers of using wet storage ponds for coal ash since a 1969 spill in Virginia in which coal ash seeped into the Clinch River and killed large numbers of fish.
 TVA officials were also confirmed to have been aware of the toxicity of coal ash as early as 1981.
 In the 1980s, TVA engineers raised concerns about the stability of ash ponds.
 The utility repeatedly found leaks in levees and seepage in the soil at many of their ash ponds, including the ones at Kingston.
-However, TVA continued to make small repairs instead of switch to dry storage systems in an effort to reduce costs.
-At the time of the disaster, TVA was using wet storage at six of their 11 coal-fired power plants.
+However, TVA continued to make small repairs instead of switching to dry storage systems in an effort to reduce costs.
+At the time of the disaster, TVA was using wet storage at six of its 11 coal-fired power plants.

 Leaks at the Kingston ash ponds had reportedly been taking place since the early 1980s, and local residents said that the spill was not a unique occurrence.
 The 1960s-era pond had been observed leaking and being repaired nearly every year since 2001.
 The two worst leaks occurred in 2003 and 2006 in which TVA suspended all ash deposits in the ponds to allow the dredge cells to dry out and stabilize.
 An October 2008 inspection report had identified a small leak in the faulty wall, but the report was not yet complete at the time of the spill.